googlefonts/geologica/README.md

 ```

 ### Build designspace file in /master_ufo
-The `/helpers` folder includes a file called `axisActivatedFeatures.txt`.
-If you rebuild the designspace, merge the contents of this file with your .designspace file.
+**Note:** The `/helpers` folder includes a file called `axisActivatedFeatures.txt`.
+If you rebuild the existing designspace after making changes to the sources, merge the contents of this file with your .designspace file.
+See details in the file.

 ```
 sh build_ds.sh